civboot/fngi/notes/spore.md

     able to compile blobs that have references to other blobs...
 Or not allow references inside of const blobs...

-- For the non-IMWS and nonLocal immeditates, the immediate can encode it's index type in the high bits as import/module global/fn/jumpBlock.
+- For the non-LIT and nonLocal immeditates, the immediate can encode it's index type in the high bits as import/module global/fn/jumpBlock.
 Leaves 13 bits for 8192 indexes.
 Then the operation ALWAYS gets converted to an APtr or the specified ty by the machine.